 So, all those marketing experts aren’t wrong per se.
 But there’s still something to be said about simply having too few followers as a business.

-Return on social engagement vs. following size
+Return on engagement vs. following size

 If a business hires one person to run all of its social channels and this person cost 2,000€ per week in total (including taxes, rental fees, content- and software licensing etc.) — how many followers must this employee engage each week to go break even?

 There are many ways to attribute value to social media marketing and the right choice depends on the business itself.
 You could attribute value to certain behaviours; a popular path is to calculate average value per generated lead.
 E-commerce vendors can often connect their online marketing efforts to online sales quite easily.
 The most common approach is to calculate the alternative cost for the brand’s organic reach.
 How much would it cost to reach all those people with advertising?
 This is in many ways an outdated (and hated) model, but that’s beside the point for this blog post; the point is that there are better or worse ways to attribute value to your online marketing efforts — but it’s something that most businesses have to do.

 If you have to reach 100,000 people to convert customers to a value of 2,000€ per week, then it actually matters how many fans you actually have at the beginning of that week.

 Your brand’s critical mass of quality followers